Thomas Herbert Johnson: Early life

-During his first semester as a freshman at Dartmouth College, Johnson failed in three of his five courses.
+During his first semester as a freshman at Dartmouth College, Johnson failed three of his five courses.
 Given a second chance, he then took ten courses during the 1920–21 academic year, earning four C’s, three D’s, and three E’s.
 He then wrote to President Ernest Martin Hopkins requesting another chance.
 Hopkins responded that, while finding Johnson's letter compelling, he would not deviate from the school's policy.
 Johnson wrote to Hopkins, “My greatest, my earliest ambition has been swept away from me because of my own carelessness... only I am to blame.”
-Johnson began teaching at a rural school in Readsboro at age 19.
+Johnson began teaching at a rural school in Readsboro, Vermont at age 19.

-In the autumn of 1922, with the help of President Hopkins, Johnson entered Williams College as a freshman.
+In late 1922, with the help of President Hopkins, Johnson entered Williams College as a freshman.
 His academic record remained undistinguished until his senior year.
 By the time Johnson graduated from Williams in 1926, he had been elected to the Gargoyle honors society and served as the president of the college's theatrical group, Cap and Bells.

 In 1926–27, Johnson participated as a teacher in an around-the-world academic cruise known as the Floating University.
 The program, led by a faculty that included Howes of Williams College as one of three deans, brought together more than fifty instructors and approximately 450 students, including 120 women.
 The initiative was designed to combine formal education with international travel, involving participants from both elite colleges and state universities across the United States, and was regularly covered by the New York Times.
 During the voyage, Johnson wrote a series of 34 letters addressed primarily to his mother, though also intended for his father, younger brother Edward (“Ned”), and older sister Ruth.

 Early career

-Thomas Johnson completed his M.A. degree at Harvard University in 1929 and earned a Ph.D. in 1934.
+Thomas Johnson completed his M.A. degree at Harvard University in 1929 and earned a Doctor of Philosophy degree in 1934.
 He wrote on colonial literature in Jonathan Edwards: Representative Selections, edited with Clarence Faust of the University of Chicago, followed by The Puritans, authored with Perry Miller of Harvard in 1938.
 According to Kermit Vanderbilt in his American Literature and the Academy, Johnson "made an impact on American literature studies" in 1939, introducing "the scholarly world to the verses of Edward Taylor, four hundred pages of manuscripts that had lain over two centuries in Yale University archives.”
 Johnson’s scholarship was released as The Poetical Works of Edward Taylor in 1939.